 The department has 8 laboratories, all equipped to modern specification to provide a wide range of opportunities for pupils to conduct experiments.

 Student attainment is evaluated throughout the year based on a mixture of in-class tasks, homework, exams and practical skills assessments.
 In Years 10 and 11 we incorporate full mock exams to provide students with the opportunity to develop the time management and revision skills required for their GCSEs.

 Each Science subject is also offered at A-level and our dedicated subject-specific staff deliver outstanding lessons.

 Science is an important part of any school curriculum.
-Our Science Department is at the cutting edge of learning technology with the recent purchase of 60 i-pads used by students to make all aspects of learning as interactive as possible.
+Our Science Department is at the cutting edge of learning with a strong focus on transferable scientific skills.

 We offer a range of extra-curricular and further-curricular experiences.
 This includes Biology field trips, A-level revision conferences, Year 9 engineering seminars, Year 8 climate change project and the Science Club.

 In the Sixth Form we offer courses in: